bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 On which OS can I install Bacula-Web ?
 --------------------------------------

-Bacula-Web is currently developped and tested under Centos 6 and Red Hat EL version 5.
+Bacula-Web is currently developed and tested under Centos 6 and Red Hat EL version 5.

-But it should work fine on your prefered Linux distributions as
+But it should work fine on your preferred Linux distributions as

   * Debian/Ubuntu (or any kind of Debian based distros)
   * Gentoo